bahorn/skp/README.md

 ### BIOS

-This BIOS path installs a hook in code32_start[3], which patches the code to jump to the decompressed kernel to then call our code to patch the kernel.
+This BIOS path installs a hook in code32_start (see advanced hooks in [3]), which patches the code to jump to the decompressed kernel to then call our code to patch the kernel.
-We jump to our code by going to 0x100_000 + offset to our code.
+We jump to our code by going to `0x100_000 + offset - start of .text`.

 This is done as page tables are setup at this point, and will cut off our appended data from being accessed relatively.